 A: No. Deep Muscle Massage follows the principles of Swedish Massage and is basically the same technique done more deeply.

 Q: Does PDMT combine well with chiropractic and osteopathic treatments?

 A: Yes!
 Since the skeletal & muscular systems function together, combining PDMT with chiropractic & osteopathic creates a synergistic relationship.
-Treatment of damaged muscles aids chiropractic & osteopathic adjustments to the skeletal system, allowing them to “hold” longer and better.
-Skeletal misalignments is often caused by damaged or impaired muscles.
+Treatment of damaged muscles aids chiropractic & osteopathic adjustments to the skeletal system, allowing them to "hold" longer and better.
+Skeletal misalignments are often caused by damaged or impaired muscles.
 PDMT can give help at the source of many structural problems.

 Q: Does PDMT combine well with physical therapy?